ChatGPT is a groundbreaking technology that’s captured the world’s imagination with its ability to show off the magic of AI.

 That said — ChatGPT and, by extension, large language models (LLMs) are not without their limitations.
 To truly leverage the full potential of the technology, we need to understand what they do well — and perhaps more importantly, what their limitations are.

 My belief, and the one that we’re betting on at Moveworks, is that ChatGPT has kicked off an innovation race that is going to accelerate technological developments faster than most people are anticipating.
-The model underpinning ChatGPT, GPT-3.5, along with its successor, GPT-4, and other generative AI models are about to power a wave of new innovation in conversational AI.
+The model underpinning ChatGPT, GPT-3.5, along with its successor, GPT-4, and other generative AI models are about to power a wave of innovation in conversational AI.

 My team and I at Moveworks have been experimenting with generative AI for a while now and we're excited about the impact these models can have on our customers over the coming months.

 Today, I’m just going to give you a high-level view.
 You’ll leave understanding why ChatGPT is a game-changer in the world of conversational AI.
 And you’ll leave understanding why mitigating the potential downsides of large language models isn’t exactly a trivial exercise.
-In part two of this series, I’ll delve into how we plan to utilize this new tool effectively.

 ChatGPT has changed the game